Bee Informed Partnership Tech Transfer Team

 I was introduced to honey bees over a decade ago while in New Zealand on a working holiday and have been consumed with caring for and learning about them ever since.
 Prior to joining BIP I was a commercial beekeeper in New Zealand and western Canada where I was fortunate to gain a diversity of beekeeping experience across a variety of climates and agricultural landscapes.
 I joined BIP in 2014 as a member of the PNW tech transfer team and spent 3 years working with beekeepers across OR, WA and ID.
 The addition of a Tech Transfer position in Michigan has allowed me to carry on working with bees and beekeepers while relocating to my home state.
 I was born in Grand Rapids, raised in Grand Haven, and studied in Ann Arbor so the opportunity serve the beekeeping community here is especially satisfying.
 My family roots run deep in Michigan horticulture and I look forward to continuing that tradition by working to promote colony health and support local agriculture.

-The summer of 2017 yields an exciting addition to the Michigan beekeeping community in the form of the creation of a new Bee Informed Partnership (BIP) technical transfer team.
+In the summer of 2017, the Bee Informed Partnership (BIP) created a new technical transfer team to support beekeepers in MIchigan.
 The Bee Informed Partnership (BeeInformed.org) is a collaborative nationwide effort between beekeepers and researchers across multiple disciplines to better understand and address the declines in honey bee health.
 BIP was initially founded in 2011 with support from the United States Department of Agriculture and National Institute of Food and Agriculture and has recently transitioned to a non-profit 501 (c)3 organization.

 The core mission of BIP is to provide resources to increase colony health and survivorship by providing relevant and timely data to beekeepers allowing them to make better informed management decisions.
 BIP provides educational resources and information on the importance of honey bees for our food supply and those issues impacting honey bee health to the public and to beekeepers.
 Through the use of the tech transfer team model BIP is able work directly with commercial beekeepers as well as providing diagnostic and outreach services to all beekeepers.